-For both multimode and singlemode fibre, the method of reference setting uses the following test cords;
+For both multimode and singlemode fibre, the method of reference setting uses the following cords for testing;

-- LTC Launch Test Cord (1 - 5 m long; reference connectors Channel interface end)
+- LTC Launch Test Cord (2 - 10 m long; with reference connector at Channel interface end)

-- NEC Near Equipment Cord (the customer's near-end equip/patch cord at the light source)
+- NEC Near-end Equipment Cord (the customer's near-end equipment cord at the light source)

 Note: The customer's far-end equipment/patch cord FEC (at the other end of the channel i.e. the power meter end) is not used during reference setting but it is used during the channel test.

-The LTC for multimode and singlemode should have the end face that will mate with the equipment cords, inspected and cleaned before reference setting and before each and every individual channel test.
+The LTC for multimode and singlemode must have the end face that will mate with the equipment cords.
+All connectors shall be inspected and cleaned as necessary before reference setting and should be insprcted before each individual test.

-The equipment cords NEC and FEC should also have the end face that will mate with the LTC and with the power meter, inspected and cleaned before reference setting and before each and every individual channel test.
+The equipment cords NEC and FEC should also have the end face that will mate with the LTC and with the power meter, inspected and cleaned before reference setting and before each individual test.